 3. All This Time

 The main characters of the book are Kyle and Kimberly.
-Towards the end of the book was, the girl in Kyle’s dream state that he fell in love with found closure in real life.
+Towards the end of the book, the girl in Kyle’s dream state that he fell in love with found closure in real life.
 Either way, he’s changing for the better or worse, and then time goes backward for him, and it’s hard.
 So the idea is even though he suffered a tragic loss, he moves on.
 You’re watching him learn and figure out how to deal with the loss.
 He’s fine because he’s been in a coma.

 Author: Mikki Daughtry